yousefalm1/CelebGems/README.md

 | User clicks back to celeb profile button                                                                                        | User is redirected back to the celeb profile page where the product they deleted will be gone                                                                                                             | Y   |

 ## Solved Bugs

+1.  - Issue: Deployment with DEBUG=False resulted in a server error (HTTP 500) due to static files not being collected.
+      Description: The Django project encountered a server error upon deployment with DEBUG=False, indicating that static files were not being properly collected and served.
+This issue prevented the website from functioning correctly in a production environment.
+    - Solution: Adjusted the order of installed apps in the Django settings file to resolve static files collection during deployment.

+    - Impact: Resolving the static files collection issue enabled successful deployment of the Django project with DEBUG=False.
+      By addressing this issue, static files are now correctly served in the production environment, ensuring smooth website functionality and proper handling of static assets.

+2.  - Issue: env.py was being tracked by Git and appeared in the GitHub repository, potentially exposing sensitive information.
+      Description: The presence of env.py in the GitHub repository posed a security risk by exposing sensitive environment configuration variables, such as API keys and database credentials.

+    - Solution: The bug was resolved by executing the following command in the terminal: `git rm --cached env.py`
+    - This command removes env.py from Git's tracking without deleting the file from the local file system.
+It ensures that env.py is no longer included in future commits and is excluded from the repository.
+    - Impact: By addressing this issue, sensitive information contained in env.py is now protected from exposure in the GitHub repository, enhancing the security of the website and ensuring best practices for managing environment configurations.

 ## Unsolved Bugs